dipizio/OR5K1_binding_site/README.md

 ## Data set: Inactive Molecules
 <br/>
-The file INACTIVES_dataset_OR5K1.csv format contains Names and SMILEs of each inactive compound used in this work.<br/>
+The file INACTIVES_dataset_OR5K1.csv format contains Names and SMILES of each inactive compound used in this work.<br/>
 <br/>

 ## Data set: Active Molecules
 <br/>
-The file ACTIVES_dataset_OR5K1.csv format contains Names and SMILEs of each active compound used in this work (Table 1).<br/>
+The file ACTIVES_dataset_OR5K1.csv format contains Names and SMILES of each active compound used in this work (Table 1).<br/>
 <br/>

 ## OR5K1 models